Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Introduction

-Mineral exploration studies also show that DD is a versatile interpretive tool for petrophysical characterization. \citet{gurin_time_2013} and \citet{gurin_induced_2015} use time-domain measurements to estimate the RTD of disseminated ore samples and find that these distributions correlate with mineral composition, grain size, particle content, and pore‐solution resistivity.
-Both laboratory and field measurements confirm the suitability of DD for exploring complex subsurface mineralized targets.
-For example, \citet{gurin_application_2015} applies DD to an Au--Ag deposit and identifies altered zones that contain finely disseminated sulfides. \citet{berube_mineralogical_2019} also relates RTD parameters to mineralogical and textural variations in the hydrothermal alteration footprint of the Canadian Malartic Au deposit, and \citet{hase_conversion_2023} highlights spatial variations in RTD behavior that align with known geological structures in an ore field.

-Despite their widespread use, however, current DD methods have several limitations.
-Most approaches require a predetermined discretization of relaxation times \citep[e.g.,][]{nordsiek_new_2008}, which imposes a prior structure on the RTD.
-This choice introduces sensitivity to smoothing weights, grid spacing, and initialization \citep{weigand_debye_2016}.
-A polynomial reparameterization of the RTD can help maintain numerical stability \citep[e.g.,][]{keery_markov-chain_2012}, but this approximation adds hyperparameters that strongly influence the RTD.
-Moreover, conventional DD treats each spectrum independently and does not extract shared structure across samples, thereby preventing analysis of spectral variability at the data set level.
-Furthermore, existing methods work in real-valued data spaces, even though SIP measurements are complex quantities that obey Kramers--Kronig relationships \citep{volkmann_wideband_2015}.
-This separation of real and imaginary components, as if they are independent, can limit the accuracy of SIP parameter estimation \citep[e.g.,][]{berube_complex-valued_2025}.
+Despite their widespread use, DD methods exhibit several computational limitations.
+First, most approaches require a predefined discretization of relaxation times \citep[e.g.,][]{nordsiek_new_2008}, which imposes a prior structure on the RTD and makes the results sensitive to smoothing weights, grid spacing, and initialization \citep{weigand_debye_2016}.
+Alternative parameterizations, such as polynomial representations, improve numerical stability but introduce additional hyperparameters that strongly influence the solution \citep[e.g.,][]{keery_markov-chain_2012}.
+Second, conventional DD treats each spectrum independently and does not exploit shared structure across datasets, which limits scalability and prevents learning of population-level representations.
+Third, existing methods operate in real-valued spaces, despite SIP data being complex-valued and obeying Kramers--Kronig relationships \citep{volkmann_wideband_2015}.
+This decoupling of real and imaginary components can reduce SIP parameter estimation accuracy \citep[e.g.,][]{berube_complex-valued_2025}.